haidershah/housing-price-predictor/README.md

 A list of all features by their importance (most importance first).
 This gives us a sense of which features play an important role in defining the price of a house.

 1. sqft
-2. is_multi_family
+2. lot
-3. lot
+3. is_multi_family
 4. dist_to_public_trans
 5. is_single_family
-6. bath
+6. bed
 7. age
-8. bed
+8. bath
-9. is_condominium
+9. is_townhouse
-10. is_townhouse
+10. is_condominium

 ## Accuracy

-91%
+92%

 ## Next Steps